Prabhu Communities: Subdivisions

-Some sources refer to them by their full name but some are ambiguous as to which specific Prabhu community they are referring to.
-In other sources, context can be used to identify the specific caste.
-In some sources, Pathare Prabhus and Chandraseniya Kayastha Prabhu's have been jointly referred to as Prabhu Communities.

 Details

-Chandraseniya Kayastha Prabhu (CKP) and Pathare Prabhu
+Chandraseniya Kayastha Prabhu (CKP) & pathare prabhu

-The CKP are considered superior to the other Prabhu communities.
-They are a ritually high caste and are considered socially proximate to Maharashtrian Brahmin community.
+The CKPs and Pathare Prabhu are one of the subdivisions of Prabhu community along with Davane prabhus were later included in CKPs.
 Along with the Saraswat, Deshastha and Chitpawan they have been considered as an "advanced caste" due to similarities in education and occupational status.

 The Chandraseniya Kayastha Prabhu (CKP) and Pathare Prabhu are considered intellectual classes (other than Brahmins) and have been advanced in education.
 Both have vedic upanayana (thread ceremonies or 'munj' in marathi) and their 'vedokta' or rights to study of Vedas and perform Vedic rituals has been formally approved by the Brahmin councils and ratified by the Shankaracharyas based on shastras.
 In case of Pathare Prabhus the formal approval was given by the Shankaracharya of Shingeri and in the case of CKPs by Brahmin councils of Pune, Banares, Bajirao II and the Shankaracharya of Karvir and Sanakareshwar Math (a Deshastha Brahmin).